 If you’ve ever planned a trip to India, you’ve probably heard of the Golden Triangle.
 No, it’s not a flavour of Quality Street, but a well-trodden path through India’s three major cities of Delhi, Agra and Jaipur.
 Easily accessible by expressways and major roads, the total circuit is 720km long and characterised by beautiful landscapes and drivers that should be constrained to dodgems.

-Having just returned from an On the Go tour of the Golden Triangle, we can safely say that nothing can quite prepare your senses for it.
-India is a riot of sights, sounds, smells and tastes that you’ll be hard pressed to find anywhere else in the world, and the Golden Triangle is a great place to start.
+Having just returned from a tour of the Golden Triangle, we can safely say that nothing can quite prepare your senses for it.
+India is a riot of sights, sounds, smells and tastes that you’ll be hard-pressed to find anywhere else in the world, and the Golden Triangle is a great place to start.

 Here’s what we saw on our three sided trip.